SAP-archive/teched2020-DEV164/exercises/ex11/README.md

 ## Exercise 11.2 - Login to Cloud Foundry

-Now, its time to login to your Cloud Foundry environment directly from the SAP Business Application Studio.
+Now you can login to your Cloud Foundry environment directly from SAP Business Application Studio.

-1. Open your SAP Business Application Studio and click in the header toolbar on *View* and then select *Find Command...*.
-A new popup is opend, enter here *CF: Login to cloud foundry*.
+1. Open SAP Business Application Studio.
+Click in the header toolbar on *View* and then select *Find Command...*.
+Enter *CF: Login to cloud foundry*.
 <br>![](images/11_02_0010.png)

-2. A new popup is opened where you're asked for specifing your Cloud Foundry endpoint you want to use.
-If your environment runs in the EU10-region, this is `https://api.cf.eu10.hana.ondemand.com`.
+2. Enter the Cloud Foundry endpoint you'd like to use.
+If your environment runs in the EU10 region, this is `https://api.cf.eu10.hana.ondemand.com`.
 <br>![](images/11_02_0020.png)

-3. Enter your email address, which you have used for registering your SAP Cloud Platform account.
+3. Enter the email address you have used for registering your SAP Cloud Platform account.
 <br>![](images/11_02_0030.png)

-4. Enter your password.
+4. Enter the password for your SAP Cloud Platform account.
 <br>![](images/11_02_0040.png)

 5. After a few seconds a small window appears in the lower right corner notifying you that the login was successful.